Demonstrating

 Swipe down to explore

-We have the power to have a disproportionate impact on nature
+We have the chance to have a disproportionate impact on nature

-Lutruwita/Tasmania split from the mainland 12,000 years ago, but there is evidence of Aboriginal settlement dating back 35,000 years.
+Lutruwita/Tasmania separated from mainland Australia around 12,000 years ago, yet evidence of Aboriginal settlement dates back an incredible 35,000 years.

-The oldest recorded human lifespan is 122, which, though astounding, is nothing compared to the millennia for which trees can stand tall.
-There’s something staggering, unsettling and rousing the fact that we humans, with our relatively short lifespans, can disproportionately impact landscapes to such a degree.
-Whether we destroy, conserve or enhance is up to us, but whatever we choose, our legacy lives on in the soil, in the height of trees, in the air future generations breathe.
+The oldest recorded human lifespan is 122 years, which pales in comparison to the centuries that trees can stand.
+There’s something both humbling and profound about the fact that we, with our relatively short lifespans, can have such an immense and lasting impact on the landscapes around us.
+Whether we destroy, conserve, or enhance these ecosystems, our actions leave a lasting legacy—in the soil, the trees, and the air future generations will breathe.

-Our mission is to reimagine how ecosystem regeneration is financed, executed and protected in the long term, and share our learnings widely so they can be replicated and reimagined around the world.
+Our mission is to reimagine how ecosystem regeneration is financed, implemented, and protected over the long term.
+By sharing our learnings and strategies, we hope these efforts can be replicated, adapted, and reinvented by others.

 When prompted to imagine conservation, it’s less likely you imagine private properties.